Janet-THY/Janet-THY/README.md

 - 👋 Hi, my name is @Janet-Ting
-- 👀 I’m interested in science, technology, engineering and music & drama
+- 👀 I’m interested in science, technology, eduaction, engineering and music & drama
 - 🌱 I’m currently learning computing and data science
 - 💞️ I’m looking to collaborate on insteresting analytics projects
 - 📫 Try to reach me here!